FlavScents AInsights Entry for Ethyl Furaneol (CAS: 27538-10-9)

 3. Natural Occurrence & Formation

-Ethyl furaneol naturally occurs in a variety of foods, including strawberries, tomatoes, and pineapples.
-It is primarily formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process.
-This compound is significant in the designation of "natural flavor" due to its presence in many fruits and its formation during natural processes like fermentation.
+Ethyl furaneol naturally occurs in a variety of foods, including strawberries, tomatoes, and roasted coffee.
+It is formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process.
+This reaction is responsible for the development of complex flavors and aromas in cooked foods.
+Ethyl furaneol's presence in natural sources supports its designation as a "natural flavor" in regulatory contexts, provided it is derived from natural processes.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs